If you are applying for this course from within the UK, click apply now.

-This course has been specifically mapped to the National Occupational Standards or Professional Standards for practice as a qualified exercise professional in response to the growing number of job opportunities in the health and fitness industry such as exercise on referral schemes.
+This course has been specifically mapped to the Professional Standards for practice as a qualified exercise professional in response to the growing number of job opportunities in the health and fitness industry.
 The nutrition strand is mapped to the five core competency requirements for registration as an Associate Nutritionist (ANutr) with the Association for Nutrition (AfN).
 In addition, the knowledge and skills obtained through successful completion of the course are readily transferable to the wider sport, leisure and health and wellbeing industry.

 Our teaching methods are designed to develop not only your academic knowledge but also graduate-level skills that enhance employability.
 Methods include small group work, practical activities, workshops, lectures, tutorials, computer-based and problem-based learning, presentations and independent learning.

 Assessment methods include essays, reports, practical work and presentations.
 As well as assessments that count towards your degree, there are also on-going assessments for feedback and consolidating your learning.

 You will also be prepared to apply for registration as an Associate Nutritionist (ANutr) with the Association for Nutrition (AfN) via the portfolio route.
 Please note that recognition as ANutr requires you to apply directly to the AfN, pay a fee and is independently assessed by the AfN.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.